Business Name: Sequin Property Management, LLC

 Partnering throughout the life cycle: designers and property managers

-Edge cases that separate regular from expert
+Edge cases that separate routine from expert

-Training individuals, not just installing hardware
+Training individuals, not simply installing hardware

-A closing perspective from the field
+A closing point of view from the field

 Sequin Property Management LLC does more than manage properties, they build trust